Web Design

 What Good Maintenance Reporting Looks Like

-If your current provider can’t produce this, ask why.
-If they can’t explain what they did in a given month, they may not have done much.
+If your current provider cannot produce this, ask why.
+If they cannot explain what they did in a given month, they may not have done much.

 Basic plan ($99/month): Hosting, SSL, weekly updates, daily backups, uptime monitoring, monthly report.